 Public Communication Management (PCM) is an emerging management concept applied to information, communication, collaboration and decision making.
 PCM is most prevalent among public organizations, non-profits, and government.
-Its focus is on the processes surrounding the gathering and dissemination of information (including data), communicating that information, deliberation and dialog, and outcomes.
-Each of these processes contains challenges that require solutions to improve both the quality and quantity of the various components involved.
+Its focus is on the processes surrounding the gathering and sharing of information, deliberation and dialog, and outcomes.
+Each of these processes contain challenges to improve both the quality and quantity of the various components involved.

 In many, if not most cases, these challenges are unique to these institutions and to their industry.
-Unlike their private sector counterparts, these organizations operate in open environments distinguished by their structure, standards and processes and by their legal, political and ethical guidelines.
+Unlike their private sector counterparts, public organizations operate in open environments distinguished by their legal, political and ethical structure, standards and processes.

 - public affairs and policy